-This easy and versatile Vietnamese-style garlic and black pepper stir fry goes from kitchen to table in 30 minutes and can be made with a variety of meats including boneless lamb, flank steak or pork.
+This easy Vietnamese-style stir fry goes from kitchen to table in 30 minutes and can be made with various meats including lamb, flank steak or pork.

 - 3/4 lb boneless lamb, beef flank steak or pork loin chops (see notes)